Rated 'Excellent' on Trustpilot

 Best diet for vaginal atrophy

 Foods rich in phytoestrogens include flax seeds (also excellent for your skin), soya beans, sesame seeds, garlic (great for your immunity), berries and cruciferous vegetables.
 Consuming some of these each day can make a real difference to symptoms associated with oestrogen deficiency.
-Learn more about the 'Best changes in diet during menopause' and the best foods for menopause.
+Read more on the role of nutrition in vaginal and bladder health or learn about the 'Best changes in diet during menopause' and the best foods for menopause.

 Staying hydrated and consuming healthy fats is also important for the health of the vagina.
 Drink at least 2 litres of water per day and avoid caffeine and alcohol which are both dehydrating.
 The vagina relies on the proper hydration of the body and essential fats, including omega 3 fatty acids, for its integrity and moisturisation.
 Reducing alcohol was found to be one of the most effective changes in diet during menopause in our latest research.